nonso7/SolEther/README.md

 # Contribute
-We welcome contributions to Ethereum Dishes!
+We welcome contributions to SolEther!
 If you have suggestions for improvements or new points to add, please see our [Contribution](https://github.com/Jesserc/Ethereum-Dishes/blob/main/CONTRIBUTIONS.md) Guidelines for more information.

 # License
-Ethereum Dishes is licensed under the [MIT](https://github.com/Jesserc/Ethereum-Dishes/tree/main) License.
+SolEther is licensed under the [MIT](https://github.com/Jesserc/SolEther/tree/main) License.